whiteStainX/when/AUDIO_UPGRADE.md

 This document outlines the design for a significant upgrade to the `FeatureExtractor` service.
 The goal is to produce a comprehensive, professional-grade suite of audio features that will provide rich, nuanced data for driving sophisticated visuals, like the `PleasureAnimation`.

+## Current Status Recap (May 2025)

+- `FeatureExtractor` is presently stateless, with a `const process(...)` API.
+It only derives a handful of coarse metrics (three band averages, total energy, beat flag, spectral centroid) from log-spaced magnitudes that arrive already smoothed.
+- `DspEngine` computes the FFT, collapses magnitudes into log bands, applies attack/release smoothing, and calculates an aggregated spectral flux figure before handing control to the extractor.
+Phase information and per-bin magnitudes are discarded at this boundary.
+- The existing beat detection already keeps per-band flux deltas internally, but only the summed beat strength is exposed downstream.

+The upgrade described below therefore requires structural changes before the new features can be layered in.
+The plan explicitly calls out these prerequisites so the implementation can move forward without compromising the engine's real-time guarantees.

 This plan is designed with performance in mind, categorizing features into tiers based on their computational cost and artistic impact.

 ## 1. Guiding Principles